ibm-cloud-docs/account/catalog-add-private.md

     ```
     {: codeblock}

     Deploying the software can take a few minutes.
 You can check the validation status by querying the product validation state.
 The validation is complete when the state is Valid.
+For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#validate-status-offering) for validation status.
     ```
     ibmcloud catalog offering validate-status --version-locator <LOCATOR>
     ```
     {: codeblock}

 1. Publish your software to make it available to users in your account.
+For more information, see the [cli documentation](/docs/cli?topic=cli-manage-catalogs-plugin#publish-offering-to-account) for publishing to your account.
     ```
     ibmcloud catalog offering publish-to-account --version-locator <LOCATOR>
     ```